sebartista/aheeva-coding-challenge/README.md

 ## Quiz App Infrastructure

-The app implementation has 2 main components, the backend and the fronend
+The app implementation has 2 main components, the backend and the frontend

-The backend handles the server and Mongodb connection.
+The backend handles the server, request routes and Mongodb connection.

-The ORM is handled with Expressjs, as well as the requests.
+The ORM is handled by Expressjs.

 The frontend uses Angular 11
-The question component handles all the logic
+The question component handles all the logic of the questions.

 #### TODO:
 Fix 2 node_modules folders.